 Uzbekistan has signed trade agreements with 47 countries providing most favored nation treatment.
-It also signed bilateral investment treaties with 49 countries, but five of them have not entered into force.
+It has also signed bilateral investment treaties with 52 countries, but four of them have not entered into force and two have expired.
 The country became an observer in the Eurasian Economic Union (EAEU) in 2020 and is preparing to join the Eurasian Development Bank.
 Uzbekistan is not a member of the World Trade Organization (WTO) but is actively working on accession.
-In 2004, Uzbekistan and Russia signed a Strategic Framework Agreement that also includes free trade and investment concessions.
+In 2004, Uzbekistan and Russia signed a Strategic Framework Agreement that also included free trade and investment concessions.
 In November 2005, the government signed the “Treaty of Alliance Relations” with Russia, with provisions for economic cooperation.
-Uzbekistan and Ukraine’s 2004 agreement removes all bilateral trade barriers.
+Uzbekistan and Ukraine’s 2004 agreement removed all bilateral trade barriers.
 Uzbekistan’s membership in the CIS Free Trade Zone was formalized in 2014.
 Uzbekistan currently has free trade agreements with eleven countries - all of them are former members of the Soviet Union.
 On April 9, 2021, the European Union accepted Uzbekistan as the ninth beneficiary of its expanded General System of Preferences (GSP+) trade arrangement, which removes tariffs on two thirds (6,200 titles) of the product lines covered by GSP.
 On July 6, 2022, the European Union and Uzbekistan completed negotiations for a new Enhanced Partnership and Cooperation Agreement and the chief negotiators initialed it.
 On November 1, 2021, Uzbekistan became the first country admitted to the United Kingdom’s Enhanced Framework Generalized Scheme of Preferences, which allows zero import duty on more than 7,800 products made in Uzbekistan.
 On February 22, 2023, Uzbekistan approved a preferential trade agreement with Turkiye covering 12 items for each side – mostly agricultural products of Uzbekistan and industrial products of Turkiye.
 On June 8, 2023, CIS countries signed an Agreement on the free trade of services and investments.